 L: Has Never Attended Class

 Why did I receive an Early Alert?
-I am doing fine.This question demonstrates the purpose of Early Alert.
+I am doing fine."Doing fine" means something different to everyone.
 Sometimes students' expectations and perceptions differ from their professors.
 Early Alerts are not a grade but a way for your professor to voice a warning and concern.
 Speak to your professor immediately to seek clarification.

 If I didn't receive an Early Alert, can I assume that I am performing adequately in all of my class?

 Not necessarily.
 While many professors participate in Early Alert, not all of them do.
 It is your responsibility to monitor your progress in your courses.